TheBrownViking20/katacoda-scenarios/test/Steps/step1.md

 In the output of the last command, the last line i.e., the alphanumeric code is your token.
 Copy it to clipboard.

 Go to the **Jupyter Notebook** tab to the right of the current **Terminal** tab.
 If the jupyter workspace has not loaded successfully yet, click on the "Try Again" link to reload.
-You can also reload using reload icon on the **Jupyter Notebook** tab
+You can also reload using reload button on the **Jupyter Notebook** tab.

 Once reloaded, paste the previously copied token to the "Password or token" field.
 Press Enter or click "Log in".
 Your Jupyter workspace is ready.